Share |

 The longest words that can be typed on a standard QWERTY keyboard using only the left hand are twelve letters long.
 There are six such words: aftereffects, desegregated, desegregates, reverberated, reverberates, and stewardesses. (source)

 The word slave comes from Slav, the name of a group of Eastern European peoples.
-In antiquity, Germanic tribes captured Slavs and sold them to the Romans as slaves.
+In antiquity, Germanic tribes captured Slavs and sold them as slaves to Romans.
 The Latin word for slave, addict, has become the English word for someone dependent on something harmful. (source)

 "Journal" does not have any letters in common with the Latin word from which it is derived: dies, "day."
 Intermediate steps in the word's development include the Latin diurnus, the Italian giorno, and the French jour. (source)